proveskit/Documentation/docs/quick_start/becoming_contributor.md

     More instructions coming soon!

 ### How to use GitHub
+!!!
+Tip "First Time Using GitHub?"
+    If this is your first time using GitHub, we highly recommend checking out the [GitHub Skills Page](https://skills.github.com)

 GitHub is our preferred method of version control.
 Once you've been added to (or have forked) one of our repositories the procedure for making contributions is pretty straightforward!

 1. **Step 1:** Check into your new branch.